Highland Global Allocation Fund Declares Monthly Distributions of $0.071 Per Share

 About the Highland Global Allocation Fund

-The Highland Global Allocation Fund (“HGLB”) (:HGLB) is a closed-end fund managed by Highland Capital Management Fund Advisors, L.P.
+The Highland Global Allocation Fund (“HGLB”) (NYSE:HGLB, Financial) is a closed-end fund managed by Highland Capital Management Fund Advisors, L.P.
 For more information visit www.highlandfunds.com/global-allocation-fund.

 About Highland Capital Management Fund Advisors, L.P.